Admissions

 Baylor University students applying to a joint bachelor’s/master’s degree program must provide proof of completion of their junior year (90 semester hours).

 International applicants should be particularly mindful of this requirement since transcripts from non-U.S. institutions frequently lack proof of conferred degree information.
-Transcripts in languages other than English must be translated by an official translating agency and in some cases evaluated by (World Education Services (WES) www.wes.org), or other service provider.
+Transcripts in languages other than English must be translated by an official translating agency and in some cases evaluated by WES (World Education Services www.wes.org), Spatran, or another organization or service provider.
 If the applicant is admitted before receiving a degree and final transcript, the applicant is required to have an official, final transcript documenting proof of degree sent to the Graduate School by the first day of class.
-Without proof of degree, the applicant will not be able to register for classes.
+Without proof of degree, the applicant will not be able to register for classes for their second semester.

 Test Scores